 Yes, that’s right, that coming from a former homecoming high school first-quartile English student, if you could ever believe that, irregardless of whether those grades were largely due to the fiction (that sometimes posed as non-fiction, but that’s another story) I used to write.

 Tags: grammar, language, literature, music, passing notes, writing

 Wednesday, 29 September, 2010

 Just because someone brews a single bad coffee doesn’t mean the art of fine coffee making has gone belly up… meanwhile those writing to newspaper editors should perhaps run their letters through a spell checker lest the English language again be declared no longer wif us.

 The end came quietly on Aug.
 21 on the letters page of The Washington Post.
 A reader castigated the newspaper for having written that Sasha Obama was the “youngest” daughter of the president and first lady, rather than their “younger” daughter.
 In so doing, however, the letter writer called the first couple the “Obama’s.”
 This, too, was published, constituting an illiterate proofreading of an illiterate criticism of an illiteracy.
 Moments later, already severely weakened, English died of shame.

-English, grammar, language, spelling
+Tags: English, grammar, language, spelling

 Wednesday, 8 September, 2010